 Contains affiliate links where I might receive a commission if you make a purchase, at no cost to you.
 Thanks for your support!

-- 4 (about 1 pound) Italian sausage (sweet, hot or a combo)
+- 1 lb Italian sausage (4 sweet, hot or a combo)

 - 1 bell pepper (sliced)